Vishnudharan24/TorpedoX/README.md

 ### Layer 2: Classical or Modern Cipher Detection
 - If the input is ciphertext, this layer determines whether the encryption algorithm is:
-  - **Classical Cipher** → Classical cipher detection models classify the cipher (e.g., Vigenère, Playfair, etc.).
+  - **Classical Cipher** → Classical cipher detection models classify the cipher (Vigenère, Playfair, OneTimePad).
   - **Modern Cipher** → The process moves to Layer 3.

 ---